shimaore/huge-play/middleware/carrier/setup.coffee.md

 -----------------

 * session.reference (string) Identifies a call spanning multiple FreeSwitch servers.
-* hdr.X-CCNQ-Reference (string) The session.reference for a client-side call.
 * session.reference_data (object) Data associated with the session.reference

 The `reference` is used to track a given call through various systems and associate parameters (e.g. client information) to the call as a whole.